civol/HDLRuby/README.md

 The `function name` parameter indicates which function is to be executed when an activation event occurs.
 There can be only one such function per program, but any number of programs can be declared inside the same module.

-The `description of the program and its interface` part can include the following declaration statements:
+The `location of the software files and description of its interface` part can include the following declaration statements:

  * `actport <list of events>`: for declaring the list of events that activates the program, i.e., that will trigger the execution of the program's start function.